 Add a Hue/Saturation adjustment layer, clip it to the Texture layer, and change the Saturation value to -50.

 Next, we worked on the lighting and camera view, and rendered the scene.
-Finally, we added a couple of adjustment layers to enhance the lighting and a grunge texture to finish everything off.
+Finally, we added a couple of adjustment layers to enhance the lighting and a grunge painted wood texture to finish everything off.

 Wood Textures and Paint Peeling Textures for Photoshop From Envato Elements

 Now you know how to create a chipped paint effect on 3D text.
 If you like the wood text or chipped paint effect aesthetic, I've grabbed a few great wood textures and 3D text effect Photoshop assets you can add to your library.
 How can you imagine using some of these assets?

 1. Rustic Wood Texture (JPG)

 This rustic wood texture pack gives you some great variety.
 There are multiple colors that you can tweak in these high-quality JPG files.
 The wood texture backgrounds are entirely watermark-free, meaning that once you download them, you're free to use them however you'd like.